kobybum/cdk-libs/packages/config/README.md

   constructor(scope: Construct, id: string) {
     super(scope, id)

-    // Get the environment ID from the construct context const envId = getEnvId(this)

-    // Get the configuration for this environment const config = awsConfig.get(envId)
+    // Get the configuration for this environment - You can use scope or EnvId const { region } = awsConfig.get(this)

     // Use the configuration values in your constructs new SomeBucket(this, 'MyBucket', {
-      bucketName: config.bucketName,
+      bucketName: bucketName,
       tags: config.tags,
     })
   }